Tips for Librarians

 - Host a Twitter chat with a poet on your library's Twitter feed.
 Actively promote the event in the library, online, and in other promotional materials.

 - Sponsor an "open mic" poetry reading.
 Have library visitors sign up to read for five minutes each.
-"Book" someone from the community to be an emcee.
+Invite someone from the community to be an emcee.

 - Try sponsoring poetry readings that will attract both teens and adults.
 You might book a more established writer with an emerging poet.
-Always have a question and answer period.
+Include a question-and-answer period.

 - Publish an anthology gathering work from your site's writing workshops.
 Display and circulate the collection.
 Host a publication party.

 - Create a display of archival materials of your town's (or the nearest city's) poetry history.

 - Set an annual goal for your poetry acquisitions and then display your new purchases.

 - Poetry books in the collection "sell" each other.
 The collection should include a mix of anthologies and volumes of poetry by a single author.

 - Journal publications—such as American Poets magazine—that present the work of living writers are important to include in displays and acquisition priorities.